 In adult onset scoliosis, symptoms vary with age of onset and severity of the spine curvature.
 Inexplicably, women are seven times more likely to have symptoms of the progressive disease.

 “At Southwest Scoliosis Institute, we see adult patients who are in pain or are embarrassed by the curves.
 This is where our expertise and experience with complex scoliosis make the difference in improving these lives.”
-Richard Hostin, MD
+Ioannis Avramis, MD

 With adults, the situation can be more problematic.
 Southwest Scoliosis Institute sees adult patients, particularly women, who fall into one of several categories: